-23 These contingencies can be considered as defining when changes in circumstances are not material to the outcome of the RIT-T, consistent with NER 5.16.4 (z4)(3).
-See also AER, Regulatory Investment Test for Transmission Application Guidelines, October 2023, pp. 20-21.
+25 These contingencies can be considered as defining when changes in circumstances are not material to the outcome of the RIT-T, consistent with NER 5.16.4 (z4)(3).
+See also AER, Regulatory Investment Test for Transmission Application Guidelines, November 2024, pp. 18-19.

-24 Clause 5.16.4(z4) of the NER defines a material change in circumstances as including, but not limited to: a change to the key assumptions used in identifying the identified need described in the PACR; for RIT-T projects where the estimated capital cost of the proposed preferred option is greater than \$100 million and AEMO is not the sole RIT-T proponent, one or more RIT reopening triggers applying to the project having been triggered; or a change in circumstances which, in the reasonable opinion of the RIT-T proponent, the preferred option identified in the PACR report is no longer the preferred option.
+26 Clause 5.16.4(z4) of the NER defines a material change in circumstances as including, but not limited to: a change to the key assumptions used in identifying the identified need described in the PACR; for RIT-T projects where the estimated capital cost of the proposed preferred option is greater than \$103 million (as varied in accordance with a cost threshold determination as contemplated by clause 5.16.4(k)(10)(i) of the NER) and AEMO is not the sole RIT-T proponent, one or more RIT reopening triggers applying to the project having been triggered; or a change in circumstances which, in the reasonable opinion of the RIT-T proponent, the preferred option identified in the PACR report is no longer the preferred option.